Skip to content

 2. Initialize the client

-MCP client initialization needs to be followed up with a notification of initialization, which you can do as follows:
+MCP client initialization needs to be followed up with a notification of initialization, which you can do together as follows:

 (mc/initialize-and-notify! the-client)